GreenFlag31/node-tao/README.md

 ## Node Template Engine

-TAO is a simple, lightweight and very fast embedded JS templating.
-It's written in TypeScript and emphasizes great performance, security, and developer experience.
+**`TAO`** is a simple, lightweight and very fast embedded JS templating.
+It emphasizes great performance, security, and developer experience.

 ### 🌟 Features